 The program also encourages an extensive warm-up and cool-down, something often neglected by other programs.
 With an active warm-up you are not only getting the most out of your body during the exercises, you are hopefully reducing injury risk.
 I really liked the short time of each workout, as although you will find yourself training 4-6 times per week, each session is at most an hour and often less.

 As with any online program, it’s tremendously over-hyped in order to get you to buy it.
-He uses trigger words such as “proven”, “guarantee”, “secret”, “unique” and “special” to make you think this program has been finely crafted by a team of experts and will give you an edge over the competition.
-The truth is these exercises are very commonplace and 3 sets of 8 with 2 minutes rest is not a ground-breaking strategy.
-Importantly there’s dishonesty here, because in the disclaimer at the bottom of the landing page he admits that “results you see are not typical” and there is “no guarantee” that you will achieve the 9-15 inches previously promised.
+He uses trigger words such as “proven”, “guarantee”, “secret”, “unique” and “special”.
+This makes you think this program has been finely crafted by a team of experts and will give you an edge over the competition.
+The truth is these exercises are very commonplace.
+As for the layout, 3 sets of 8 with 2 minutes rest is not a ground-breaking strategy.
+Importantly there’s dishonesty here.
+In the disclaimer at the bottom of the landing page he admits that “results you see are not typical”.
+Not only that, he says there is “no guarantee” that you will achieve the 9-15 inches previously promised.

 This is essentially allowing him to greatly exaggerate the effectiveness of Vert Shock in the rest of his promotional material, which he does.
-His ability to hand pick the most incredible results and make them appear like the standard outcome from the program is not fair on the customer.
-Some people are destined to greatly improve their vertical jump and would do so on a multitude of programs, so to say it’s only Vert Shock that can deliver these results is incorrect.
+As you might expect, he picks the most incredible results and makes them appear like the standard outcome from the program.
+Some people are destined to greatly improve their vertical jump .
+However, those people would do so on a multitude of programs, so Vert Shock isn’t the only program that can deliver these results.
 There’s also no mention of guys like me, who gained a mere 3.2 inches from 8 weeks.

 - Offering Bonus material.
-At one time I was being offered 12 bonus PDFs, downloads and freebies for purchasing.
+The landing page offers 12 bonus PDFs, downloads and freebies for purchasing.

 - Countdown clock.
-By setting a clock on the page “limited time offer 28 minutes left” it creates a sense of urgency and encourages you to make a more impulsive purchase for fear of missing out.
-This is used by double glazing salesmen, who will tell you their offer is available for 7 days and after that prices are likely to be far higher.
+By setting a clock on the page “limited time offer 28 minutes left” it creates a sense of urgency.
+The idea is to encourage you to make a more impulsive purchase for fear of missing out.
+This is a very old tactic used by double glazing salesmen.
+They will tell you their offer is available for 7 days and after that prices will be much higher.

 - Real Person Reviews.
 Although these are likely real people, he states in the disclaimer these are exceptional results.
-There was also a promotion running on his site which gave monthly prizes to the reviews that showed the most progress, thus encouraging customers to inflate the numbers achieved following the program.
+There was a promotion running on his site which gave monthly prizes to the reviews that showed the most progress.
+This encourages customers to inflate the numbers achieved following the program.

 - “Secret” Exercises.
 This is a pet peeve of mine.
 I found all these exercises in an old plyometrics book from 1999.
 There was no original content in Vert Shock.

 If he was honest about the results, and charged less, this would actually be a decent program.
-There was a complete lack of upper body exercise which I believe he’s corrected in his latest version, but it’s still an average program that is probably worth around $20.
+More upper body exercises have since been added to the program.
+Even then, it’s still an average program that is probably worth around $20.
 There was a good amount of support regarding the exercises, and I did feel very reactive off the floor after the first few weeks.
-If my expectations weren’t set so ridiculously high then I would have been relatively happy with a 3 inch gain on my vertical jump.
+A 3 inch gain would actually be a great outcome if the program didn’t promise so much more.